AntonioSerrano/Magic-Keys-a-predictive-text-application/README.md

 ## Future work ##

 There is still much work to be done in relation to the n-gram model.
 Firs of all, the corpus should be augmented with more texts from areas beyond news.
-Second, state-of-the-art models are nowadays based on (Deep Learning)[https://ieeexplore.ieee.org/abstract/document/6472238] (DL).
+Second, state-of-the-art models are nowadays based on (Deep Learning)[https://ieeexplore.ieee.org/abstract/document/6472238].
 It is worth to explore such DL models.